-At Milwaukee Food & City Tours we love our sweets.
-Whether its a scoop of cool, creamy custard on our Burger & Custard Capital of the World tour, a stop on our Cedarburg Sweets & Treats tour every Sunday afternoon, or a buttery Christmas cookie on our special Christmas tours, there isn’t a dessert we can turn down.
+We love our bakeries in Milwaukee.
+Most importantly, here at Milwaukee Food & City Tours we love all sweets.
+Whether its a scoop of cool, creamy custard on our Burger & Custard Capital of the World tour, a stop on our Cedarburg Sweets & Treats tour every Sunday afternoon, or a buttery Christmas cookie on our special Christmas tours, there isn’t a dessert we turn down.

 We kicked off spring and prepared for Easter with a special daytrip to Racine with a bus full of tour guests.
 During our travels, we heard from the curator at the 9th Annual International Peeps Art Exhibition at the Racine Art Museum, enjoyed brunch at a historic B&B overlooking Lake Michigan, toured a greenhouse and shopped at iconic Milaeger’s, and satisfied our bunny ear craving at a local chocolatier!

 As tour attendees prepare for holidays, we frequently are asked, “Which Italian bakery in Milwaukee sells the best breads and cookies?”
-We decided to delve into learning about the Italian baking traditions for Easter by visiting the best Italian bakeries in the greater Milwaukee area.
+We decided to learn about the Italian baking traditions for Easter by visiting the best Italian bakeries in the greater Milwaukee area.

 Pupa Con L’ouva